This first article appears in the

 profoundly healing.

-Craniosacral therapy has the ability to teach on a cellular
+Craniosacral work has the ability to teach on a cellular

 level.
 The body will remember this; that is, every cell in the